nanab/no.IDLock/README.md

 * Door lock / unlocked
 * Generic "an alarm triggered" trigger cards from devices, with additional logic AND condition isolating device

 Actions:
 * Door lock / unlock
+* Disable awaymode (There is a bug in zwave module that doesnt disable awaymode if unlocked by homey.
+ID Lock 150 only)

+Conditions:
+* Awaymode active (ID Lock 150 only)

 ## Feedback:
 Any requests please post them in the [ID Lock app topic on the Homey community Forum](https://community.athom.com/t/161) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)

 ## Change Log:
+### V 1.2.5
+* Add support for checking if awaymode is active.

 ### v 1.2.0
 * Add support for registering user codes and recognizing who unlocked the door (for ID Lock 150) (credits to Mats Paulsen)
 * Minor (cosmetical) modifications to make the app Homey SW v2.0.0 compatible